 Students should not contact a particular organization at which they wish to intern until they are accepted as a CSMS intern.
-At that time, the CSMS staff will work with the student to make an appropriate placement.
+At that time, the CSMS director will work with the student to make an appropriate placement.

 STUDENT ELIGIBILITY.
 Preference will be given to students who have completed their sophomore or junior years.
 Students who have completed their senior year are ineligible.
 Freshmen may be eligible in exceptional cases.

 CONTACT.
 For more information, please contact Dr. Julie Hempel.

 Each intern must be available to work full-time on his/her internship project for seven weeks, between June 1 to July 31, 2019.
 Students must be able to devote their full time and attention to the internship as their only major time commitment.
 Interns may not enroll in collegiate course work or have other full time employment during the course of the internship.
 We will begin notifying selected interns beginning the week of March 18, 2019.
 All interns must sign a contract agreeing to the above conditions, turn in a written report with photos at the beginning of August, and give a short presentation on their experience in the Fall.

 - Lois Bronaugh - Sam Rayburn House & Library

 - Holly Kapp - The Sherman Museum